Fannon/Fannon/README.md

 ## Interests
 * Software Architecture
+* Full-Stack Web Development with TypeScript / JavaScript
+* Metadata and Specifications
+* Data-driven and Metadata/Model-driven Development
 * Data Architecture
-* Metadata and Specifications
-* Data-driven and metadata/model-driven development
-* Music and Electronics
+* Music and a little bit of electronics

 ## Work
 I work at [SAP](https://sap.com) in the Office of the CTO on cross architecture and integration.
-In particular, I'm responsible for the [Open Resource Discovery](https://sap.github.io/open-resource-discovery/) protocol and related projects and topics like APIs and Events and Data Architecture.
+In particular, I'm responsible for the [Open Resource Discovery](https://sap.github.io/open-resource-discovery/) protocol and also work on related projects and topics like APIs, Events and (Meta)Data Architecture.

 ## Stats